genicsblog/docs/author/creating-a-draft.md

 https://genicsblog.com/draft/how-to-write-a-draft
 ```

-The slug is defined by the file name you made.
+The slug is defined by the name of the file you made.
 You can preview your changes here, and if needed create new pull requests to publish your changes.

 ## Next Steps